How to Get More Matches on Tinder

 Natural light beats indoor light.
 Shoot near windows or outdoors, early morning or late afternoon.

 Neutral backgrounds.
-Brick wall, city street, park—clean and bright.
+Brick wall, city street, park, or other places that are clean and bright.

 Framing: Headroom above hair, shoulders visible.
 Avoid extreme wide angles.